 Why it matters

-Connects real transaction activity to shareholder distributions, linking economic usage with protocol funding.
+Connects real transaction activity to visible participant distribution paths, linking economic usage with protocol funding.

 An on-chain chance-based participation protocol designed to generate activity-driven revenue.